fajril/esdc-rules-documentation/RE5 - Maturity Level.md

 ```

-### RE5054 - Project Level: The project must have 1P reserves for maturity levels E0, E1, E2, and E3, and 1P reserve runs out due to production
+### RE5054 - Project Level: The project must have 1P reserves for maturity levels E1, E2, and E3

 Severity:  `strict` :no_entry: